ci-compass/cicf/week3/README.md

     cd week3
     jupyter notebook

-Select the introduction notebook,
+Select the introduction notebook, `Introduction.ipynb`.
 Read through the notebook and run the commands.
-When finished look at the tutorial for Python notebook, and then the third notebook.
+When finished look at the tutorial for Python notebook, `QuickTourOfPython.ipynb`, and then the third notebook, `PythonPackages.ipynb`.

 ## Resources